pro100skm/xdc-token-list/README.md

 -  `website`:     Official URL of the website.
 -  `description`: Short description of the project.

-# A last note

-This list is maintained by volunteers in the community &amp; people like you around the internet.
-It may not always be up to date, and it may occasionally get it wrong.
-If you find an error or omission, please open an issue or make a PR with any corrections.

 ## Example of editing `mainnet.tokenlist.json` file

 - Before:
 ```
 ...